oscarlundberg-sthlm/Git-Commit-Guard/README.md

 # Git-Commit-Guard

-Blocks commit if files contain the string "unpkg.com"
+Writes a warning message on git commit if files contain the string "unpkg.com"

 1. Copy/paste the git_hooks directory into your project root directory